mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/vue_getting_started/index.md

 `<style>` is where you write your CSS for the component.
 If you add a `scoped` attribute — `<style scoped>` — Vue will scope the styles to the contents of your SFC.
 This works similar to CSS-in-JS solutions, but allows you to just write plain CSS.

-> **Note:** If you select a CSS pre-processor when creating the project via the CLI, you can add a `lang` attribute to the `<style>` tag so that the contents can be processed by Webpack at build time.
+> **Note:** If you select a CSS pre-processor when creating the project via the CLI, you can add a `lang` attribute to the `<style>` tag so that the contents can be processed at build time.
 For example, `<style lang="scss">` will allow you to use SCSS syntax in your styling information.

 ## Running the app locally

 The `create-vue` tool comes with Vite as a built-in development server.
-This allows you to run your app locally so you can test it easily without needing to configure a server yourself.
-The CLI adds a `serve` command to the project's `package.json` file as an npm script, so you can easily run it.
+This allows you to run your app locally so you can test it easily without needing to configure a server from scratch.
+The CLI adds commands to the project's `package.json` file as npm scripts so you can easily run them.

 In your terminal, try running `npm run dev` (or `yarn dev` if you prefer yarn).
 Your terminal should output something like the following: